IndomieGorengSatu/Mie/README.md

-## Breaking news!
-Energizer Bunny arrested – charged with battery.
+## A beekeeper was indicted after he confessed to years of stealing at work.
+They charged him with emBEEzlement